princessmaximacenter/MnM/README.md

 ## Why and when to use this package?

-With over 120 documented tumor types and 250 tumor subtypes, identifying the correct malignancy during the diagnostic procedure remains a challenging but crucial process within pediatric oncology.
-M&M allows for inclusion of many rare pediatric malignancies with as few as three available samples, occurring with rates of less than once for every 500 children diagnosed with cancer.
-M&M is designed to assist pathologists during the diagnostic process to reduce inter-observer variability and help recognizing rare pediatric malignancies.
+With over 120 documented tumor types and 250 tumor subtypes, identifying the correct tumor entity during the diagnostic procedure remains a challenging but crucial process within pediatric oncology.
+M&M allows for inclusion of many rare pediatric tumors with as few as three available samples, occurring with rates of less than once for every 500 children diagnosed with cancer.
+M&M is designed to assist pathologists during the diagnostic process to reduce inter-observer variability and help recognizing rare pediatric tumors.

 ## Install